Julian-Mostbauer/TrojanLetter/README.md

 ## TEMPORARY WARNING!

 This project is currently in an early stage of development.
 The code is not yet fully tested and may contain bugs.
 The command line interface is not yet finalized and may change in the future.

-Currently, it is not recommended to use this tool, but you are welcome to try it out and provide feedback.
+Currently, it is not recommended to use this tool for serious use, but you are welcome to try it out and provide feedback.

-## Introduction
+## About

 TrojanLetter is a command-line tool designed to aid in sending secret messages hidden inside inconspicuous container files.
 It supports hiding any file or plain text inside a (preferably) bigger